-A successful security program requires every one of your employees to adopt and maintain a security-focused mindset.
+A successful security expense management program requires every one of your employees to adopt and maintain a security-focused mindset.
 That company-wide security-focused mindset is called your “security culture”—and it’s more important than you might think.

 Vendor accountability is only part of a broader picture.

 When you implement a new contract with a security vendor, your agreement will likely stipulate such details as the hours per week of service that the vendor provides; the positions, roles, duties, and expectations of the security personnel assigned to your facilities; their routine deliverables (reporting, service metrics, etc.); and the rates they can charge for services.
 These contract terms are intended to hold the security vendor accountable for their service obligations under your agreement.

 What about your employees?
 What role will they play in your security posture now that you have this new security contract in place?
 Are your employees aware of their roles and responsibilities with respect to security?

 Your employees will need to understand and respect the various elements of your security expense management plan and how that plan will help protect them and your company’s assets.

 For example, if one of the risks your security program seeks to mitigate is the potential for theft of property within your building, you may require contract security officers to regularly patrol the exterior doors of the building to make sure they are closed and locked.
 However, if your employees are occasionally propping open one or more of those doors when they go outside to take breaks, they are creating a vulnerability and undermining your security procedures.